Underpe/Cyclistic_capstone_project/README.md

 All the steps taken during the data processing part on Rstudio can be found on this [link](Data_Process)

 ## Data Analysis
 For this part of the project, both Rstudio and Tableau tools have been used.
-The whole desription of the steps taken during this part on Rstudio can be found on this [link](Data_Analysis)
+The whole description of the steps taken during this part on Rstudio can be found on this [link](Data_Analysis)

-One of the first things observed during the initial analysis taken when calculating the mean, median, maximun and minimun ride lengths for casual and member rider, is that member users do have fewer ride lengths comparing with casual users.
+One of the first things observed during the initial analysis taken when calculating the mean, median, maximum and minimum ride lengths for casual and member rider, is that member users do have fewer ride lengths comparing with casual users.
 Observing the following **Plot No.1** it can easily see how casual users do rides almost with double length duration comparing with member users.
-The variation of the ride legths, is more homogeneous within the week on member users than on casual user, where this last ones have the peak lengths on weekend days.
+The variation of the ride lengths, is more homogeneous within the week on member users than on casual user, where this last ones have the peak lengths on weekend days.

-Checking the amount of rides for both user types on week days represented in **Plot No.2**, it can be observed how beside member users have more rides during the week, these ones are surpased by casual users on weekend days,
+Checking the amount of rides for both user types on week days represented in **Plot No.2**, it can be observed how beside member users have more rides during the week, these ones are surpassed by casual users on weekend days,

 **Plot No.1**